buddhabrot/UlamAnalysis/README.md

-# Ulam Divisor Analysis
+# Ulam Divisor Analysis and the idea of Polynomial Generators of factors

 This is a small document that collects some findings done during hacking on the Ulam spiral.
-Although I spent two fun evenings hacking on this at the time of writing, I regret not being able to spend any time or energy on this and hope this document will lead to others taking this up together.
+Although I spent two fun evenings hacking on this at the time of writing, I regret not being able to spend any time or energy on this and hope this document will lead to others taking this up together with me.

 ## Definitions